 PCI SSC stakeholders will receive communications with additional information on the SPoC MSR Annex and how to participate in the late-February RFC period.

-PCI Contactless Payments on COTS Standard on Track for End of 2019; First RFC in Late-March
+PCI Contactless Payments on COTS Standard on Track for End of 2019; First RFC to Open in April

 Efforts are underway to develop a security standard for accepting contactless payments on a merchant’s commercial off-the-shelf (COTS) phone or tablet.
 PCI SSC is targeting publication of the Contactless Payments on COTS Standard by the end of 2019.